hsuehic/eslint-plugin-i18n/docs/rules/i18n-no-non-existent-key.md

-# I18n key does not exist in the dictionary. (i18n-non-existent-key)
+# Keys must exist in the i18n dictionary. (i18n-no-non-existent-key)

-I18n keys must exist in the dictionary
+Please describe the origin of the rule here.

 ## Rule Details